plus a few of its own. It has a relatively small gene pool and all Leos go

 are all striving for longevity, remember that anything past 8 is icing on the cake.
 Don’t buy a Leo

-expecting it to live to be 10 or 11 because it probably will not.
+expecting it to live to be 10 or 11.
+It probably will not.
 Be realistic.
-All Leos come with both
+All Leos come with both the good

-the good and the bad traits and health issues of their ancestors.
-If you can't live with those
+and the bad traits and health issues of their ancestors.
+If you can't live with those possibilities you

-possibilities you should look into another breed.
-From our standpoint, we feel it is well worth
+should look into another breed.
+From our standpoint, we feel it is well worth the trade offs.

 |PUPPY PACK: How Healthy?